 Section 16(a) of the Exchange Act requires our directors and executive officers, and holders of more than 10 percent of a registered class of the Company's equity securities, to file with the SEC reports regarding their ownership and changes in ownership of Common Stock and other equity securities of the Company.
 Directors, officers, and greater than 10 percent stockholders are required by the regulations of the SEC to furnish the Company with copies of all Section 16(a) forms they file.
-To the Company's knowledge, based solely on a review of such reports furnished to the Company and written representations that no other reports were required, during the year ended December 31, 2023, all Section 16(a) filing requirements applicable to its directors, officers, and greater than 10 percent stockholders were complied with on a timely basis, with the exception of one late Form 4 filing by Mr. Lawrence (reporting one transaction) and one late Form 4 filing by Riley Exploration Group, LLC, Yorktown Energy Partners IX, L.P., Yorktown IX Associates LLC, Yorktown Energy Partners X, L.P., and Yorktown X Associates LLC (reporting one transaction).
+To the Company's knowledge, based solely on a review of such reports furnished to the Company and written representations that no other reports were required, during the year ended December 31, 2024, all Section 16(a) filing requirements applicable to its directors, officers, and greater than 10 percent stockholders were complied with on a timely basis.

-STOCKHOLDER PROPOSALS FOR THE 2025 ANNUAL MEETING
+STOCKHOLDER PROPOSALS FOR THE 2026 ANNUAL MEETING

-The Board will consider properly presented proposals of stockholders intended to be presented for action at the 2025 Annual Meeting.
+The Board will consider properly presented proposals of stockholders intended to be presented for action at the 2026 Annual Meeting.
 Such proposals must comply with the applicable requirements the procedures set forth in Rule 14a-8 under the Exchange Act and our Bylaws.
 Under our Bylaws, a matter can properly be brought before an annual meeting by a stockholder of the Company who is a stockholder of record at the time notice of the proposal is given and who is entitled to vote at such annual meeting.
 The proposing stockholder must give timely notice of his or her proposal in writing to the Secretary of the Company and satisfy the other requirements set forth in the Bylaws.
-To be timely, a stockholder's notice shall be delivered to or mailed and received at the principal executive offices of the Company at 29 East Reno Ave., Suite 500, Oklahoma City, OK 73104 not later than thirty (30) days or more than one hundred twenty (120) days prior to the one year anniversary date of the preceding year's annual meeting of stockholders of the Company (which for our 2025 Annual Meeting will be April 10, 2025 and January 10, 2025, respectively).
+To be timely, a stockholder's notice shall be delivered to or mailed and received at the principal executive offices of the Company at 29 East Reno Ave., Suite 500, Oklahoma City, OK 73104 not later than thirty (30) days or more than one hundred twenty (120) days prior to the one year anniversary date of the preceding year's annual meeting of stockholders of the Company (which for our 2026 Annual Meeting will be April 9, 2026 and January 9, 2026, respectively).